 Look, The Lord of the Rings: The Rings of Power has a lot of stuff working against it.
 For starters, did they notice that the middle six words of the title are just same words said twice?
 The new Amazon Prime series is a prequel to the much-loved original LOTR books and movies, which kind of already had a prequel in The Hobbit, but who’s counting?
 “The Lord of the Rings: The Rings of Power is an epic and ambitious telling of J.R.R.
-Tolkien’s fabled Second Age of Middle-earth,” said the press release accompanying the latest teaser.
+Tolkien’s fabled Second Age of Middle-earth,” said the press release accompanying one of the show’s many teasers.
 “This epic drama … will take viewers back to an era in which great powers were forged, kingdoms rose to glory and fell to ruin, unlikely heroes were tested, hope hung by the finest of threads, and one of the greatest villains that ever flowed from Tolkien’s pen threatened to cover all the world in darkness.”
-Not a lot of plot in that summary, Miss Press Release!
+It didn’t give us a lot to go off of, but the final trailer is here to fix that.

 What’s the plot?

 Um … great question!
-The plot points of LOTR: TROP haven’t been released yet.
-We do know the series includes LOTR favorites such as Galadriel, who will played here by Morfydd Clark, and Sauron, whose casting has not been announced.
+With the latest trailer, we do know the series includes LOTR favorites such as Galadriel, who is on a mission to finish her brother’s task (seeking out the enemy, obviously), and Sauron, whose casting has not yet been announced.
 The relationship between the two and the plot that surrounds it was teased in the Time piece: “Middle-earth is flourishing, but the flaxen-haired elf Galadriel is convinced that Morgoth’s missing servant Sauron is amassing power.”
 That content was teased in the trailer as well, with Galadriel saying, “The enemy is still out there.
 The question now is where.”
 Where do other characters fit in?
 That is yet unclear.

 Who’s in the cast?